DynoAbd786-Uni/dissertation/README.md

 - **VTK Files**: Contains full 3D data fields for velocity, pressure, and other variables
 - **Images**: Rendered snapshots of the simulation state
-- **Parameter Files**: Records of simulation parameters and metadata including performance metrics
+- **Parameter Files**: Records of simulation parameters and metadata, including performance metrics

 The default output location is the `results/` directory, with subdirectories for each simulation run.
 Logs are stored in `results/logs/` and include detailed performance information.

 ## Examples

-The `examples/` directory contains sample simulations and visualizations:
+The `examples/` directory contains sample simulations and visualisations:

 - Basic arterial flow
 - Aneurysm with pulsatile flow